bitlogik/robot-recover/README.md

 Dependencies
 ============

-This script needs only Python 3, there is no external dependency needed.
+This script needs only Python 3 (at least 3.6), there is no external dependency needed.

 License
 =======